Bills Digest No. 33, 2024-25

 • reviewing and advising the Minister about the operation of SPF provisions

-• exercising existing functions outlined in section 155 (power to obtain information, documents and evidence) of the CCA to the extent it relates to SPF provisions, and
+• exercising existing functions outlined in section 155 of the CCA (power to obtain information, documents and evidence) to the extent it relates to SPF provisions and

 • developing and publishing non-binding guidance material relating to SPF provisions.